aimms/documentation/pro-release-notes.rst

 **Improvements**

--  Extended AIMMS PRO Library with *pro::storage::ExistsBucke*\ t and *pro::storage::ExistsObject* which allows you to check whether Directories or Files exist in the AIMMS PRO Storage.
+-  Extended AIMMS PRO Library with *pro::storage::ExistsBucket* and *pro::storage::ExistsObject* which allows you to check whether Directories or Files exist in the AIMMS PRO Storage.
 For details, please see the